cmu-cs-academy/desktop-cmu-graphics/README.md

 There are two different ways to install Desktop CMU Graphics on a device:

-1. (Mac and Windows only) The [zip file installer](https://academy.cs.cmu.edu/desktop) that is available for download on the CMU CS Academy website
+1. (Mac and Windows only) Use the [zip file installer](https://academy.cs.cmu.edu/desktop) that is available for download on the CMU CS Academy website.
 1. (Mac, Windows, and Linux) Use pip, Python’s built-in package-managing software.

 Both methods come with their own advantages and limitations.
 If you're in doubt